rksvc/mpv-manual/docs/command-interface/property-list.md

 `ambient-light`

-:   Ambient lighting condition in lux. (macOS only)
+:   Ambient lighting condition in lux.
+Only observable on macOS (macOS
+    and Linux only)

 `display-names`